Hurricane Preparedness: What Are The Essential Things To Prepare

 17. Watch animals closely and keep them under your direct control.

-18. Use the telephone only for emergency calls
+18. Use the telephone only for emergency calls.

 Hurricane Preparedness: What Are The Essential Things To Prepare

-Stay informed: Emergency Notifications
+Stay informed: Emergency Notifications.

-You can receive alerts and warnings directly from the National Weather Service for all hazards with an NOAA Weather Radio (NWR).
 Some radio receivers are designed to work with external notification devices for people who are deaf or hard of hearing.
 Sign up for emergency alerts and notifications that your community may offer.

-Take Action to Protect your Property Against Wind and Water Damage
+Take Action to Protect Your Property Against Wind and Water Damage

-Planning and preparing before a hurricane strikes can help you manage the impact of high winds and floodwaters.
-Take the steps outlined below to keep you and your family safe while protecting your home and property.
 If you are a renter, talk with your landlord or property manager about the steps you can take together to protect yourself, your family, your home, and your property.

 High winds

 The best way to reduce the risk of damage to a structure from hurricane winds is to reinforce or strengthen the building, including doors, windows, walls, and roofs.
-The best way to protect yourself is to consider either constructing a safe room or a storm shelter that meets ICC 500 criteria.
+The best way to protect yourself is to consider constructing a safe room or a storm shelter that meets ICC 500 criteria.

 Wind-borne debris